 Object Description Transmit to Client The packets number that is relayed from server to client.
 Transmit Error The packets number that is erroneously sent to servers.
 Receive from Client The packets number that is received from server.
 Receive Agent Option The packets number that is received with relay agent information option.
 Replace Agent Option The packets number that is replaced with relay agent information option.
 Keep Agent Option The packets number that keeps relay agent information option.
 Drop Agent Option The packets number that drops relay agent information option.

 Auto-refresh : Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.

-Refresh : Click to refresh the page immediately.
-Clear : Clears all statistics.
+Clear: Clears all statistics.